Royal London One-Day Cup. Somerset v Essex. 26th April 2019. Taunton.

 Somerset were closing in, but faces were now as much on the sky and on the surrounding hills as on the cricket.
-The cloud was thickening in line with the forecast.
+The cloud was thickening in line with the forecast and rain could be seen on the point of the Quantocks.
 When an Essex batsman asked for a drink after less than five overs at the crease he was met with jeers.
 As the wind picked up someone said, “There is rain in the air.”
 Someone asked how many overs would constitute a match.
 “Ten,” the reply.
 Somerset turned to van de Merwe’s slow left arm, perhaps as much for the length of his run-up as for his bowling.
 Eyes turned towards the Brendons but they had disappeared into a band of low, grey cloud.
 Westley responded by tearing into van de Merwe’s over.
 He took 14 runs as Essex tried to close the DLS gap which, from their perspective, had opened up alarmingly after the fall of the two wickets.
-He took more from Davey including a six into the Trescothick Stand.
+Westley took more from Davey including a six into the Trescothick Stand.
 The gap was still wide but Essex were closing it.

 As rain started to envelop the rest of the Quantocks van de Merwe found his rhythm and bowled the ninth over for seven runs.
-The over was as interminable as it was effective.
+The over seemed as interminable as it was effective.
 As the rain moved along the Quantocks and the cloud thickened the batsmen seemed to find endless ways of delaying the next ball.
 Off the final ball of the over the stumps were broken after the tightest of tight singles.
 Umpire review.
-There could have been no more than millimetres in the decision for the camera footage was played, replayed and played again with eyes as much on the sky and the fast-disappearing Quantocks as on the big screen, no longer a fount of hope for the supporters of the fielding side but one of anxiety strewn frustration.
+There could have been no more than millimetres in the decision for the camera footage was played, replayed and played again with eyes as much on the sky and the fast-disappearing Quantocks as on the big screen.
+An umpire review was no longer a fount of hope for the supporters of the fielding side, but one of anxiety-strewn frustration.